Meet our staff...

 I graduated from Eastern Michigan University in 1996 and worked in a hospital setting where I got experience with adult acute care, rehab, subacute and outpatient for 5 years.
 In 2001, I was given the opportunity to go outside my comfort zone and work in an outpatient pediatric clinic.
 I was surprised to find a love working with children.
 Throughout my career, I have prided myself on being a jack of all trades, I sought out training in a variety of areas but did not have an interest is specializing in any specific area.
 I enjoy the variety of various diagnoses and ages.
 In 2012, my husband, two children, and myself moved to Alaska.
 I took a position working with the fetal alcohol diagnostic team in March of 2013 as a way to become more involved in the community and increase my relationships with the other professions in the area.
 I had no idea the impact this would have both professionally and personally.
 Upon returning from my first international fetal alcohol convention in 2015, I was contacted about foster care.
 My family has been fostering since 2015 and it has put precious little faces to the community epidemic of mental illness and trauma.
 My family has experienced firsthand the frustrations of lack of services or acknowledgement that our children are impacted and cannot advocate for themselves.
 I have a passion for making an impact on society by providing services for the infants and children that have been impacted by a traumatic start to life.
 I love working with families and being able to celebrate in their joys and successes.
 Until recently, I had not envisioned myself owning my own business, but I am excited about the opportunities to work with families and professionals and increasing the awareness of trauma and its impact to help build A Better Tomorrow.
 I look forward to being able to continue to use the skills that I have acquired over my nearly 20 years of practice as well as building a clinic that is trauma informed and focused on improving quality of life for the entire family unit.

 I graduated from Mount Aloysius College in rural Pennsylvania in 2006.
 My primary job has always been in outpatient pediatric therapy settings.
 From 2008 through 2010, I also worked part time in hospital, long term care units, and skilled nursing facilities working with adults in a variety of diagnoses.
 My experience in pediatrics is varied.
 I have worked with a wide range of diagnoses and conditions over the years.
 Each child and family brings about a unique experience that helps to transform my knowledge base.
-I am addicted to learning more and am nearly done with my PhD in Infant and Early Childhood Development with an emphasis on mental health and developmental disorders.
+I am addicted to learning more and in December of 2021 got my PhD in Infant and Early Childhood Development with an emphasis on mental health and developmental disorders.
 I am an expert and training leader for DIR/Floortime treatment, credentialed through ICDL.
 While I have a strong background in many areas, I have a passion for infant and early childhood feeding challenges, including breastfeeding; Autism treatment; sensory processing and modulation; emotional and whole body regulation; and infant and childhood mental health.
 I grew up in Pennsylvania, started my career in Maryland, and moved to Alaska in 2010 with my husband, Andrew, and our two children, Alexia and Carter.
 It was a big move and we have been so happy here.
 In 2005, before I had graduated from occupational therapy school, my husband and I started a business that we have talked about expanding into something that we could work together and help make an impact on the world.
 That business has expanded into A Better Tomorrow Therapy and Wellness Center and I could not be happier that we are finally doing what we set out to do so long ago.
 It is my hope and dream to be able to help children and families grow into their future.

 Andrew Vermeire, LMT (owner)